How it works

-Trust And Approvals
+Trust and Approvals

 Show users what needs review before AI-assisted work crosses a boundary.